- tophill.org (Rugby, Warwickshire, GB)

 - tophillind.com (Tophill Piao Cai Industries, Hong Kong)

-Sweets Mill jam, 2009
+Sweets Mill, 2009

 I play mandolin, fiddle, guitar, and occasionally other musical instruments, with:

-- Red Hot Chachkas klezmer band (1999-...)
-Check out the website, and our CDs "Beats Without Borders" (2010), "Spice It Up!"
+- Red Hot Chachkas klezmer band (1999-2015) Check out website, and CDs "Beats Without Borders" (2010), "Spice It Up!"
 (2007), and "Family Album" (2002).
 KlezmerShack says: "Tony Phillips on plucked strings is a standout, giving the sound a slight bluegrass tinge...."

 - Instant Klezmer Mandolin Orchestra (2005-...), which I formed and lead, performs occasionally at Jewish Music Festival and San Francisco Festival of the Mandolins,